Our Verdict

 COWSAR COWSAR Espresso Machine Wins

 Bottom Line: COWSAR COWSAR Espresso Machine is the better choice.
-Its dual boiler allows simultaneous brewing and steaming, and it includes a grinder.
+This machine offers superior functionality and value, featuring a dual boiler system for simultaneous brewing and steaming, which the Gaggia lacks with its single boiler.

 Key Differences